xetdata/pyxet/docs/markdowns/mount.md

 allowing you to immediately access TBs of data anywhere without having to download everything.

-This let you use any tool that works with local files, but with data stored in XetHub.
+This lets you use any tool that works with local files, but with data stored in XetHub.
 This is perfect for exploring larger images and text files, as well as Sqlite and Parquet databases.